openforis/sepal-doc/docs/source/cli/ofgt.rst

 NAME
 ####

-oft-getcorners.bash - gets the coordinates of corners of a raster image or OGR vector layer .
+:code:`oft-getcorners.bash` - gets the coordinates of corners of a raster image or OGR vector layer .

 SYNOPSIS
 ########